shepting/PSContactCreator/README.md

 PSContactGenerator
 ==================

-Generate many contacts to fill your device or simulator.
+Generate thousands of contacts to fill your device or simulator for testing/demo purposes.
+Currently lacking in documentation and diversity of contacts but still a work-in-progress.

 ![Screenshot][screenshot]